KavetiVishnu/VSDSQUADRON-Mini-Internship/TASK3.md

+# Identification of 15 Unique RISC-V Instructions from Application Code (via riscv-objdump)

 ## _1. R-Type (Register-Register)_
 _**Functionality:**_  Used for arithmetic and logical operations that involve two source registers and one destination register.